Homework PracticeSign Up

 Question 13mcq

-A student is revising Cell Biomolecules.
-Which idea is most accurate?
+A student is checking biomolecules in cells.
+Which statement is scientifically accurate?

 D.Diffusion moves particles down a concentration gradient; osmosis is water movement through a semi-permeable membrane.